mdjurdj1/mdjurdj1.github.io/_posts/2017-02-26-sinatra_project_complete_its_a_verry_good_year.markdown

 A workout tracker is a simple enough idea, but a great one to *flex* my knowledge on (sorry, had to go for the pun).
 Users can log in, save new workouts, edit those workouts, add notes, add exercises, etc. I took a pretty obsessive approach to security, so passwords are encrypted with bcrypt, salted with a session secret, and web page content is hidden for invalid users.
 Seems excessive for a simple workout journal, sure, but maybe you're *really secretive* about your excessive amount of chest routines.

-I've also learned that front-end web design is not my forte.
+I've also learned that front-end app design is not my forte.
 I can do backend coding like routing, database relationships and object templates all day, but having to struggle with HTML/CSS to get some div containers to line up properly is an absolute nightmare.
 I'm sure it's the kind of thing that'll get better with experience, but for now, *the front-end development process took just as long, maybe more, than the back-end.* Such is life, I guess.
+It probably would've helped to use a bootstrap template for my stylesheet.. but, in my stubbornness, I designed all my code from the ground up.
+Don't make the same mistake I did - if there's a template you can use to make your stuff look prettier, use it!

+Either way, I cannot tell you how relieved I am to have completed this project.
+I feel proud of my dinky little web app, even if I'm aware of its' shortcomings.
+I really do feel like I've developed some work-worthy skills, and it's pretty awesome.